2023 Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin

 Allied Health majors at Moraine Park Technical College take out an average of $12,608 in student loans while working on their Associate Degree.

 Blackhawk Technical College ranked #7 on this year’s Most Popular Allied Health Professions Associate Degree Trade Schools in Wisconsin list.
-BTC is a small public school located in the suburb of Janesville.
+BTC is a small public school located in the small suburb of Janesville.

 While working on their Associate Degree, allied health majors at BTC accumulate an average of around $11,082 in student debt.